cllckn/information-and-communication-technologies/module7/README.md

 The **Three-Tier Web Architecture** is a software architecture pattern that separates an application into three logical layers:

 1. **Presentation Tier (Client Layer)** – The front-end where users interact with the application (e.g., web browser, mobile app).
-2. **Application Tier (Business Logic Layer)** – The back-end server that processes requests and enforces business rules.
+2. **Application Tier (Business Logic Layer)** – The back-end server that handle requests and implements business logic.
 3. **Data Tier (Database Layer)** – The database that stores and retrieves data.